eventide-project/schema-fixtures/README.md

 #### Determination of Assignment and Default Values

-Am attribute is determined to have been assigned a value if the attribute's value is no longer equal to its default value.
+An attribute is determined to have been assigned a value if the attribute's value is no longer equal to its default value.

 An attribute's default value may be defined as something other than `nil`.